Mannington Township, New Jersey: History

 Mannington Township was first mentioned on May 12, 1701.
 It had been previously known as East Fenwick Township, which was mentioned on September 3, 1679, though the details of its incorporation are unknown.
 The township was incorporated by New Jersey Legislature's Township Act of 1798 on February 21, 1798, as one of New Jersey's original group of 104 townships.
 A portion of the township was taken in 1878 and annexed by Quinton Township.
 The township's name derives from the Lenape deity, variously spelled as Maneto or Manito.

 As a dry town, the sale of alcohol is not legally permitted.

 Among the oldest buildings are Barrett's Plantation House and the Salem County Insane Asylum.

 Geography

 According to the United States Census Bureau, the township had a total area of 37.90 square miles (98.17 km^{2}), including 33.88 square miles (87.76 km^{2}) of land and 4.02 square miles (10.41 km^{2}) of water (10.61%).

 The Salem River flows along the township's northern and western boundaries.

 The township borders the Salem County municipalities of Alloway Township, Carneys Point Township, Pennsville Township, Pilesgrove Township, Quinton Township and Salem.

 Unincorporated communities, localities and place names located partially or completely within the township include Acton, Claysville, Halltown, Marshalltown, Pointers, Portertown, Slapes Corner, Welchtown and Welchville.

+As of 2026, the township is a member of Local Leaders for Responsible Planning in order to address the township's Mount Laurel doctrine-based housing obligations.